Net neutrality is good

 The elimination of net neutrality does not mean that the internet will lose its innovation.
 The pace of loading at these so-called "slow digital lanes" are drastically overestimated.
-Information, web services, and streaming services placed here load at seconds or in some cases a minute or two slower than information placed in the fast lanes.
+Information, web services, and streaming services placed here load at seconds or, in some cases, a minute or two slower than information placed in the fast lanes.
 Now, if these websites offered comparable or inferior quality services in relation to better, well-established websites offering the same content, then these websites won't succeed.
-However, if a completely innovative website is made available and it offers brand new content, then regardless of the slightly slower loading time, more people will use it.
-Eventually, such a website will be placed in the digital "fast lane".
-Eliminating net neutrality makes competition a little tougher but it does not eliminate innovation.
+However, if a completely innovative website is made available and offers brand new content, more people will use it regardless of the slightly slower loading time.
+Eventually, such a website will be placed in the digital "fast lane."
+Eliminating net neutrality makes competition a little tougher, but it does not eliminate innovation.
 Instead, it ensures that the most innovative and game-changing companies can succeed.
 Additionally, according to the AEI thinktank, evidence from 50 countries with net neutrality rules similar to the US Open Internet Order over the past decade showed no impact on creating more innovations.